 - Time for Q&A at the end of the workshop

-Any proposal focused on practical techniques to combat gender-based crimes is encouraged, but at this time, we are particularly interested in proposals related to the following topics:
+Any proposal focused on practical techniques to combat gender-based crimes is encouraged.
+We are seeking the following topics for 2021:

 90 minutes preferred; 3 hours on case-by-case basis

 -Attendees have the unique opportunity to practice cutting-edge, technology-based techniques in CCAW’s hands-on computer lab.

 -Attendees follow along with the presenter and practice, in real time, each method of investigation.

 -CCAW provides the computers for this lab, and we will work with each presenter to ensure that the computers are pre-loaded with any needed software, etc.